What is an internet cookie?

 We’re all too aware of those popups on most websites asking if you’ll accept all or some optional types of cookies—a fancy way of asking if they can track your activity on the website.
 But what does that mean?
-How do they work?
+How do cookies work?
 Are they watching you through your camera as you navigate the site?
-Not really, it’s more subtle than that.
+Not really; it’s more subtle than that.
 Let’s unpack this cookie phenomenon.

 Just like a bakery, the internet has numerous types of cookies.
-Some are quite harmless and improve user experience, others less so.
+Some are quite harmless and improve the user-experience, others less so.
 It’s essential to understand the distinction between the three main types.

-- Session Cookies: These are temporary cookies that the website uses to help ensure a smooth experience.
+- Session Cookie: This is a temporary cookie that the website uses to help ensure a smooth experience.
 An e-commerce website uses these cookies to remember the items in your shopping cart; otherwise, the site would treat each click as if you were a new visitor.

-- Persistent Cookies: Persistent cookies are also intended to improve your experience on a website.
+- Persistent Cookie: Persistent cookies are also intended to improve your experience on a website.
 Also known as “first-party cookies,” these cookies help remember website passwords and preferences such as language.
-Typically, these cookies are safe, but anytime your password is saved, there’s plenty of room for things to get dicey.
+Typically, these cookies are safe, but saving a password is a security risk, so we advise declining if a site offers to save your password.

-- Third-Party Cookies: These are the oatmeal raisins of internet cookies.
-You bite into it, thinking it might be oatmeal chocolate chip, but by the time you realize, it’s too late.
-3rd party cookies are used by advertisers to track your search history, location, age, preferences and other sorts of personal information to send you custom advertisements.
-At first, you jump for joy because you see ads for products that interest you.
-Unfortunately, too many of these marketers, you’re no longer seen as a human being.
+- Third-Party Cookie: 3rd party cookies are used by advertisers to track your search history, location, age, preferences and other sorts of personal information to send you targeted advertisements.
+At first, you might feel happy about personalized ads for products that interest you.
+Unfortunately, with too many of these marketers, you’re not a human being.
 You’re a number they can sell to.

 So, what can you do?

 - Opt-out of third-party cookies.
-California residents – this is your right, protected by the California Consumer Privacy Act (CCPA).
-Companies who do not comply face a $7,500 fine for each violation.
+In California, this right is protected by the California Consumer Privacy Act (CCPA).
+Companies that do not comply face a $7,500 fine for each violation.
 Other regions, such as the European Union, also offer strict control of cookies.

-We know access to an adequate education is a global challenge, and data privacy education is no different.
-The nuances of the internet are not something most people understand, and it grows more intricate each year.
-Consequently, we shouldn’t be expected to understand the jargon and fine print that lawyers and corporations use to muddle the meaning embedded in terms of service agreements: less manipulation, more transparency.
+Access to a good education is a global challenge, and the same is true data privacy education.
+The details and of the internet are not something most people understand, and the challenge grows more complex each year.
+Consequently, we don’t automatically understand the jargon and fine print that lawyers and corporations use to muddle the meaning embedded in terms of service agreements (we need less manipulation, more transparency).

-Perhaps it’s now finally time to reconfigure the internet to strengthen support for data privacy simultaneously with the newer functions.
+Perhaps it’s finally time to reconfigure the internet to strengthen support for data privacy simultaneously with the newer functions.
 It’s just a thought, but maybe that’s how the cookie crumbles.